Hit these local businesses that are all about stylish supplies for sustainable living and put together your zero waste kit.

 The super nourishing lotion bar, which is made in a kueh mold (yes, we like our low-waste beauty goodies to look gorgeous) and comes in a reusable tin that’s perfect for travel.

-The Clean Attempt, available at Unpackt, or follow The Clean Attempt on Insta to find their next popup and pick up sweet tips on low-waste living.
+The Clean Attempt, follow The Clean Attempt on Insta to find their next popup and pick up sweet tips on low-waste living.

 Trove of Gaia